How to Get Rid of Drain Flies

 What Does Not Work Alone

-- Spraying flying adults only (Ignores the eggs)
+- Spraying flying adults with aerosol bug spray

 Need a plan for your bathroom, sink, or drain area?